My knee hurts. I don’t know what awkward dance move I made to stress the darn thing, but the bottom line is – it hurts.

 But when I sit with my morning cup of tea, seeing the brightness of a new day, hearing the birds sing, I shake myself.
 What am I doing?
 I know better than to be complaining, moaning, and groaning.

-I know, from umpteen studies and scientific research, that what we think has almost immediate impact on how we feel, how our bodies function.
+I know, from umpteen studies and scientific research, that what we think has almost immediate impact on how we feel and how our bodies function.
 And the worst possible thing I can do, relative to my knee, is feed my body pessimistic thoughts.

 A recent study done specifically on 60-and-older individuals found that how people think about their aches and pains shows up in how quickly and well they heal – or don’t.